How to Keep Your Dorm Clean

 Dorm rooms are known for being cramped, tiny, uncomfortable, tiny, and also tiny.
 On average, dorm rooms measure up to a whopping 230 square feet (21 square meters), which is smaller than the smallest possible one-car-garage.
 Yay?
 So dorm cleaning should be easy, right?
 Well, it sure has upsides.
 For example, vacuuming the entire place can take about 90 seconds.

 However, thus comes the big problem.
 With a smaller place, comes a big clutter.
 The smaller the space, the bigger the clutter.
 And when that small, tiny place serves as a bedroom, living room, kitchen, and entertainment area, well...it just keeps getting smaller and smaller!
 So what are great dorm cleaning tips to follow to maintain this space in top clean condition?
 Do you need to Marie Kondo the whole place?
 Maybe.
-But maybe you just need some good old-fashioned guidance! ;) A dorm room can be as clean as you, and your roommate, need it to be.
+But maybe you just need some good old-fashioned guidance! ;) Why Cleaning your Room is Important.
 It may take some getting used to new cleaning habits, but it's possible.

 Do your bed -and we can’t stress this enough- daily!